Thomas Sidney Cooper: Legacy

-Sidney Cooper Research Group
+Sidney Cooper Arts Trust

-The Sidney Cooper Research Group was formed in 2023 to promote the legacy of Sidney Cooper and to explore options for re-opening the Sidney Cooper Gallery as an arts centre for the people of Canterbury.
-The Group is working closely with Canterbury City Council, the current owners of the building, and with local education, arts, commercial and residents’ groups and establishing itself as a charitable foundation to this end.
-The Group is sponsoring a talk on Sidney Cooper's legacy at Canterbury Festival, October 2025, by Darren Henley, Chief Executive of the Arts Council England.
-Darren will be ‘in conversation’ with Hedley Roberts, Executive Dean of the UCA.Canterbury Festival Darren’s book on the artist will be available in November 2025.
+The Sidney Cooper Arts Trust www.sidneycooperarts.org was set up in November 2025 (Charity number 1215959) to promote the legacy of Sidney Cooper and to explore options for re-opening the Sidney Cooper building as an arts centre for the people of Canterbury.
+(The Trust incorporated the work of the Sidney Cooper Research Group founded in 2023.)
+The Trust sponsored a talk on Sidney Cooper's legacy at the Canterbury Festival, October 2025, by Darren Henley, Chief Executive of the Arts Council England ‘in conversation’ with Hedley Roberts, Executive Dean of the UCA.
+Darren’s book 'Separated but not Divorced, The Artistic Life and Times of Thomas Sidney Cooper' re-appraising the artistic and social legacy of the artist, was published in February 2026 and is available from The Beaney Museum in Canterbury and Waterstones Canterbury.